Cinnamon/kotaemon/README.md

 #### Decrypt the secret file

-The credentials are encrypted in the `credentials.txt.secret` file.
+The credentials are encrypted in the `.env.secret` file.
 To print the decrypted content to stdout, run

 ```shell
 git-secret cat [filename]
 ```

-Or to get the decrypted `credentials.txt` file, run
+Or to get the decrypted `.env` file, run

 ```shell
 git-secret reveal [filename]